ava-labs/hypersdk/load/README.md

 ### Orchestrator

-The role of the orchestrator is to lead the issuers and, when applicable, reading the tracker to get the current state of the network.
+The orchestrator is responsible for directing issuers to send transactions to the network.
+The strategy for how the orchestrator directs issuers varies between implementations (e.g. short burst vs gradual load).

+When applicable, the orchestrator can also query the tracker to make a decision (e.g. increase TPS or return).

 ### Transaction Generator

 The TX generator is responsible for generating a valid transaction which any issuer can send.
+Each TX generator is assumed to have an associated account that will sign transactions and whose balance is monitored to err in the case of fund exhaustion.

 ### TX Issuer